 You should also work on breaking down your goals into bite-sized chunks and mark your deadlines in your calendar.
 First, mark the date that your goal will be achieved.
 Be really specific and plan your achievement perfectly.
 In the above example, you would schedule the date you are going to deliver your speech.
 You should book the meeting room and schedule time to work on your presentation.
 Invite people to your presentation.

 By creating a plan like this and setting it in stone, you are more likely to make it happen.
 Most of us will drive ourselves towards our achievement so that we don't have to cancel the room booking, retract the invitation or go back on something we have promised.
 It is in our nature.
 Yep, it is a lot of pressure.
-But sometimes a kick in the backside like this is what you need to confront negative behaviours.
+But sometimes a kick in the backside like this is what you need to stop sabotaging your career.

 Accountability partners are awesome in general, but can be a really effective way of putting a stop to self-sabotage.
 An accountability partner is someone that you buddy up with to help you stay on track.
 The idea is that you would share your goal with your accountability partner and talk to them about the steps you have put in place to help you achieve it.
 In the sense of self-sabotage, you would come clean with your accountability partner about the behaviours that you know are standing in the way of your success.
 Your accountability partner is there to help keep you in check and to remind you when you need to change things up.

 In my last post about self-sabotage, I mentioned that cartoon devil who sits on your shoulder and encourages self-doubt; your accountability partner is your cartoon angel sitting on the other shoulder bringing light to the situation.
 The beauty of an accountability partnership is that it usually works both ways.
-It might be difficult for you to recognise self-sabotage in your own behaviour, but I bet you will spot it a mile away when you see someone else committing the same mistakes.
+It might be difficult for you to recognise where you're sabotaging your career, but I bet you will spot it a mile away when you see someone else committing the same mistakes.
 So, in essence, you are helping each other AND helping yourself by building your awareness of what self-sabotage looks like in real life.

 Where can you find an accountability partner?
 You might want to enlist a friend or a work colleague - most people have something that could use some extra accountability.
 You can also look at Facebook or LinkedIn groups in your industry and post an ad for an accountability partner OR try accountability on an even broader level by joining a mastermind for your field.